 "Winter weather is cold and dry," Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City, tells LIVESTRONG.com.
 "If you are exercising outside, cold temperatures — especially when combined with wind — can strip the skin of essential oils, leading to dryness, irritation and impairment of the skin barrier."

-If you plan on breaking a sweat outside this time of year, keep the following expert-backed tips in mind to save your skin from the harsher elements.
+If you plan on breaking a sweat outside this time of year, and especially if you have a skin condition like psoriasis, keep the following expert-backed tips in mind to save your skin from the harsher elements.

 1. Wear Sunscreen

 Sunscreen is still a must-have for outdoor workouts, even under dreary winter skies.

 "Many people think sunburn isn't an issue during the winter months," says Laura Ryan, RD, certified run coach and regional endurance training coordinator for Life Time Athletic.
 "However, it is very important to use SPF 15 or higher on all exposed skin any time you run or exercise outside."